Exclusive: Greece tells creditors it will run out of cash on April 9

 Some policies, like social measures, went in the right direction, while others still lacked detail or an estimation of how much they would cost, they said.

-Others still, like some measures on tax, the labour market, a law to allow the payment of tax debt in instalments or steps to limit the autonomy of public revenue administrations, went clearly against earlier agreed objectives, officials said.
+Others still, like some measures on tax, the labor market, a law to allow the payment of tax debt in installments or steps to limit the autonomy of public revenue administrations, went clearly against earlier agreed objectives, officials said.

 Fiscal reform assumptions were far too optimistic, some officials on the call said.